Software Consulting and Training

 Training Thousands of students have attended my training courses in the U.S., Canada, New Zealand, Australia, and Europe.
-The courses on software requirements topics have been particularly popular.
-My courses are also available in a convenient and cost-effective eLearning format.
+The courses on software requirements topics are particularly popular.

 Consulting Process Impact provides both on-site and off-site consulting services.
 Through off-site consulting I can perform document reviews, answer questions and provide coaching through phone calls and email, deliver webinars, and develop training and process materials.

 Publications In 1996 I published my first book, Creating a Software Engineering Culture.
 It was followed by books on software requirements engineering, performing technical reviews of software work products, and initiating and managing projects.
 I have also written many articles on software requirements, project management, quality, process improvement, and other topics.
 Also available are the Software Process Improvement Handbook and Project Initiation Handbook.

 A wide variety of templates, spreadsheet tools, procedures, and

 other process assets for software development and management are available for downloading at

 Initiation Resource Page.
 Payments received are donated to the Norm Kerth Benefit Fund,

 to help a software consultant disabled with a brain injury from an auto accident caused by a driver talking on a cell phone.